-Safran also notes that homeowners with significant credit card debt would be wise to consider using a home equity line of credit to pay off their balances.
+Safran also notes that homeowners with highly appreciated homes and significant credit card debt would be wise to consider using a home equity line of credit to pay off their balances

 But there’s a downside to everything.
-HELOCs can be pricey to set up and many offer a variable interest rate, so be prepared for your monthly payment to change over time.
+HELOCs can be pricey to set up and many offer a variable interest rate, so be prepared for your monthly payment to increase if interest rates climb.
 The biggest drawback to using a HELOC, however, is that the loan is secured against the equity in your home.
 Failure to make payments on time means you could lose your house.

 Repaying your retirement account loans

-If you’ve tapped into your retirement savings to help make ends meet, you should also do everything you can to make yourself whole.
+If you took advantage of government leniency and tapped into your retirement savings to help make ends meet, you should also do everything you can to make yourself whole.

-The CARES Act similarly relaxed the rules for retirement account withdrawals, allowing those age 59½ and younger who have been financially harmed by the coronavirus to take up to $100,000 from their retirement account in 2020 without incurring the standard 10 percent early distribution penalty.
-They would still owe ordinary income tax on the amount withdrawn.
-That tax, however, can be avoided if the withdrawn amount is replaced within three years.
+The CARES Act similarly relaxed the rules for retirement account withdrawals, allowing those age 59½ and younger who were financially harmed by the coronavirus to take up to $100,000 from their retirement account in 2020 without incurring the standard 10 percent early distribution penalty.
+They still owe ordinary income tax on the amount withdrawn, but that tax can be avoided if the withdrawn amount is replaced within three years.
 (Learn more: What the stimulus package means for you)

 Considering a refi